 Who Can See Your Credit Report?

+Hard credit inquiries will appear on your credit report, so you should recognize any credit inquiries that appear.
 They may also subtly affect your credit score.
 Multiple inquiries in a short period of time may signify to lenders that you’re seeking multiple loans, which may bring up concerns about your financial stability.

 Reading Your Credit Report